Duncan-jpg/TUDCTF-2025-Writeups/SanityCheckWriteup.md

 Difficulty: Extra hard

 ## My Solution
-This was not an ordinary challenge this was the infamous Sanity Check.
+This was not an ordinary challenge this was the famous Sanity Check.
 I was greeted with this description:

 ![description of image](./Description.png)